-Apple Unveils New Mac Mini Powered By M1 Apple Silicon
+Apple Unveils New Mac Mini Powered By M1 Chip, Pricing Now Starts at $699

-Apple today introduced a new Mac mini, its second Mac powered by the company's custom M1 Apple Silicon chip with integrated graphics processor.
+Apple today introduced a new Mac mini, one of three new Macs powered by the company's new custom M1 chip with integrated graphics.

 Thanks to the introduction of the M1 chip, the Mac mini's 8-core CPU provides faster performance than the previous generation.
 Specifically, Apple says that the M1-powered Mac mini is able to compile code in Xcode up to three times faster, play a graphics-intensive game with up to four times higher frame rates, and render a complex timeline in Final Cut Pro up to six times faster.